syncfusion-content/blazor-docs/blazor/document-editor/how-to/insert-page-number-and-navigate-to-page.md

 ---
 layout: post
-title: Insert Page number and Navigate to specific page in Blazor DocumentEditor | Syncfusion
+title: Insert page number and Navigate in Blazor DocumentEditor | Syncfusion
 description: Learn how to Insert Page number and Navigate to specific page from the Syncfusion Blazor Document Editor component and much more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# How to insert page number and navigate to specific page in Blazor Document Editor component
+# Insert page number and navigate to page in Blazor Document Editor

 You can insert page number and navigate to specific page in Blazor Document Editor component by following ways.